Skip to main content

 You can launch Teraslice using Kind in Docker locally and start a Teraslice job with the following commands (NOTE: earl is an alternative name for the teraslice-cli).

-# build teraslice from local repository and launch teraslice and elasticsearch
+# build teraslice from local repository and launch teraslice and opensearch

 # from the teraslice root directory: